About Our Research

 Sook-Lei Liew PhD, OTR/L

-Associate Professor, joint appointments with the USC Division of Biokinesiology and Physical Therapy; Viterbi School of Engineering, Biomedical Engineering; and Keck School of Medicine of USC, Neurology
+Associate Professor and Director of PhD in Occupational Science, joint appointments with the USC Division of Biokinesiology and Physical Therapy; Viterbi School of Engineering, Biomedical Engineering; and Keck School of Medicine of USC, Neurology

-Dr. Sook-Lei Liew is an Assistant Professor and the director of the Neural Plasticity and Neurorehabilitation (NPNL) Lab at the University of Southern California.
-She has joint appointments in the Divisions of Occupational Science and Occupational Therapy, Biokinesiology and Physical Therapy, Biomedical Engineering, Neuroscience, and Neurology and is a member of the USC Stevens Neuroimaging and Informatics Institute.
-She earned her bachelor’s degree from Rice University and master’s and PhD degrees from USC.
-She completed a postdoctoral fellowship at the National Institutes of Health (NIH) and has been a visiting scholar at Peking University, the University of Tübingen, and Johns Hopkins University.
+Dr. Sook-Lei Liew is the director of the Neural Plasticity and Neurorehabilitation (NPNL) Lab.
+She has joint appointments at the Division of Biokinesiology and Physical Therapy, Biomedical Engineering, Neuroscience, and Neurology and is a member of the USC Stevens Neuroimaging and Informatics Institute.
+She earned her bachelor’s degree from Rice University, and master’s and PhD degrees from USC.
+She completed a postdoctoral fellowship at the National Institutes of Health (NIH) and has been a visiting scholar at Peking University, the University of Tübingen and Johns Hopkins University.
 The goal of Dr. Liew’s research is to understand mechanisms of neural plasticity in healthy individuals and individuals after neurological injury in order to help them learn and recover.
-Her laboratory uses big data approaches to brain imaging and behavior to understand how people recover after stroke, as well as neuromodulatory techniques and technologies such as noninvasive brain stimulation, brain computer interfaces, and virtual reality to promote learning and enhance plasticity and rehabilitation after brain injury.
-Her work has been funded by the NIH, National Science Foundation, US Army, and American Heart Association, among others, and featured at SXSW and in press outlets such as Forbes, CNET, and PC Magazine.
+Her laboratory uses big data approaches to brain imaging and behavior to understand how people recover after stroke, as well as neuromodulatory techniques and technologies such as noninvasive brain stimulation, brain computer interfaces and virtual reality to promote learning and enhance plasticity and rehabilitation after brain injury.
+Her work has been funded by the NIH, National Science Foundation, US Army and American Heart Association, among others, and featured at SXSW and in press outlets such as Forbes, CNET, and PC Magazine.

 Bobbi Pineda PhD, OTR/L, CNT